eENVplus/deegree-workspace-eenvplus/README.md

 ![Deegree import features](https://raw.githubusercontent.com/eENVplus/deegree-workspace-eenvplus/screenshots/console_import.png "Import GML feature")

-Here you can import a features from a GML file by providing its URL, e.g. "file:///home/user/Downloads/gml/sd.gml", and clicking on  the *Import* button.
+Here you can import a collection features from a GML file by providing its URL, e.g. "file:///home/user/Downloads/gml/sd.gml", and clicking on  the *Import* button.

 ### WFSs